OnionIoT/omega2-fw-tester/README.md

             "COMMAND"
         ],
         "expected_response": "RESPONSE",
-        "timeout": 5 // in seconds
+        "timeout": 5 // in seconds,
+        "if_failed": "Instruction for user"
     },
     ...
 ]